maidannikov/yem.workflow.toazuresync/README.md

 1. **Azure Storage Account:** Ensure you have an Azure Storage Account set up to store the files.
 2. **Azure Service Principal:** Create a Service Principal in Azure Active Directory that will be used for authentication in the workflow.
 3. **Role Assignment:** Assign the "Storage Blob Data Contributor" role to the Service Principal on the Azure Storage Account.
 This role provides the necessary permissions to upload files to the storage container.
-4. **PowerShell Script (`sync-to-azure.ps1`):** The script should be located in the `src` directory of your repository.
-It will handle the synchronization to the Azure Blob Storage container.
+4. **PowerShell Script (`sync-to-azure.ps1`):** This script uses the Azure CLI to upload files to Azure Blob Storage.
+Ensure the script is compatible with PowerShell Core (`pwsh`).
+5. **Azure CLI:** The workflow requires the Azure CLI to be installed on the runner.
+The `ubuntu-latest` runner used in the workflow already comes with the Azure CLI pre-installed.
-5. **GitHub Secrets:** Store the Service Principal's client secret securely in your repository's GitHub Secrets (e.g., `CLIENT_SECRET`).
+6. **GitHub Secrets:** Store the Service Principal's client secret securely in your repository's GitHub Secrets (e.g., `CLIENT_SECRET`).

 ## Inputs